theupdateframework/taps/tap4.md

 # Security Analysis

 This TAP allows users to choose different repositories for different targets.
-It also allows users to control how the root and targets metadata files for a repository are updated.
+Paired with TAP 5, it also allows users to control how the root and targets metadata files for a repository are updated.
 However, it does not change the way TUF verifies metadata for a repository.
 Each repository continues to be treated as it was previously, with TUF performing full validation of the repository metadata.